Minituff/nautical-backup/docs/developers/docs.md

     mkdocs serve
     ```

-    1. We must be in the docs direcory before serving
+    1. We must be in the docs directory before serving

-   MKDocs will now be avilable at: http://127.0.0.1:8000
+   MKDocs will now be available at: http://127.0.0.1:8000

 <br>
 <br>